Butterfly buns recipe

 Watch how to make butterfly buns

-Top tips for making butterfly cakes
+Top tips for making butterfly buns

 How do you make buttercream without making a mess?

 Making buttercream can be a messy job.
-To stop the icing sugar from dusting the work surfaces or kitchen countertops, firstly soften the butter.
+To stop the icing sugar from dusting the work surfaces or kitchen countertops, first soften the butter.
 To do this, leave the butter to sit at room temperature.

-Or to speed up the process, microwave on a low heat (the measured amount of butter in a microwavable bowl or cup) in short bursts, stirring each time.
+Or to speed up the process, microwave on low heat (the measured amount of butter in a microwavable bowl or cup) in short bursts, stirring each time.
 You don't want the butter to liquidise, however, so be careful.

 Gradually add the icing sugar a few spoonfuls at a time and combine.
 You could also start creaming the butter and icing sugar together with a wooden spoon before opting for an electric whisk.